Design

 Notes:

-• For script naming rules, see Naming conventions.
+• For script and function naming rules, see Naming conventions.

 • Renaming or moving an associated script updates the associated test or unit with the script's new name or location.